phpactor/phpactor/doc/navigation.md

 ### Description

-Keep track of where a class is being used or perform an intial survey before deciding to rename a class.
+Keep track of where a class is being used or perform an initial survey before deciding to rename a class.

 The VIM plugin will load the class references into a quick fix list which you can navigate through (see `:help quickfix`).

-The CLI command will list the references and show a highlighted line where the references was found.
+The CLI command will list the references and show a highlighted line where the references were found.

 Class Member References
 -------------------------